InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

 The function `__tcfapi` **must always be a function** and cannot be any other type, even if only temporarily on initialization – the API must be able to handle calls at all times.

 Secondarily, CMPs must provide a proxy for postMessage events targeted to the `__tcfapi` interface sent from within nested iframes.
-See [the section on iframes](#how-can-vendors-that-use-iframes-call-the-cmp-api-from-an-iframe) for information on working with IAB SafeFrames.
+See [the section on iframes](#how-can-vendors-that-use-iframes-call-the-cmp-api-from-an-iframe) for information.

 ### What required API commands must a CMP support?